Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains: Introduction

 \paragraph{Contributions and outline.} The purpose of this work is to extend previous results on low-temperature spectral asymptotics for the dynamics~\eqref{eq:overdamped_langevin} in the framework of temperature-dependent Dirichlet boundary conditions.
 We develop a set of geometric assumptions on these temperature-dependent boundaries which ensure that these asymptotics can be easily computed.
-This allows to asymptotically optimize various functionals of the spectrum with respect to the shape of the boundary, within a particular class of domains.
 We then identify the first-order behavior of the spectrum (Theorem~\ref{thm:harm_approx}), extending to~$\beta$-dependent Dirichlet boundary conditions the so-called harmonic limit from the semi-classical analysis of the Witten Laplacian.
-We finally generalize the Eyring--Kramers formula (Theorem~\ref{thm:eyring_kramers}) to the case of temperature-dependent boundaries and a single-well domain, and obtain an explicit expression for the prefactor.
+We generalize the Eyring--Kramers formula (Theorem~\ref{thm:eyring_kramers}) to the case of temperature-dependent boundaries and a single-well domain, and obtain an explicit expression for the prefactor.
+We give explicit asymptotic equivalents of both the metastable exit rate and the asymptotic convergence rate to the QSDs associated with these domains (Corollary~\ref{corr:practical_implication}).
+We discuss the practical implications of these results, and how to optimize the asymptotic separation of timescales with respect to the shape of the boundary, within the class of temperature-dependent domains satisfying our geometric assumptions.

 This work is organized as follows.
 In Section~\ref{sec:setting_and_notations}, we introduce the necessary notation and present our geometric framework.
 In Section~\ref{sec:main_results}, we state and discuss our main results.
 In Section~\ref{sec:proof_harm_approx}, we construct the harmonic approximation and prove the first spectral asymptotics.
 We finally prove in Section~\ref{sec:proof_ek} the modified Eyring--Kramers formula.